Standard Widget Toolkit: Platform support

-Windows XP has historically been supported as have Linux on s390, Solaris 11 (SPARCv9), Solaris 10 (x86_64), HP-UX (ia64), AIX (PPC and PPC64).
+Windows XP has historically been supported, as have Linux on s390, Solaris 11 (SPARCv9), Solaris 10 (x86_64), HP-UX (ia64), and AIX (PPC and PPC64).

 Performance

 SWT was designed to be a high performance GUI toolkit; faster, more responsive and lighter on system resource usage than Swing.

 There has been some attempted benchmarking of SWT and Swing, which concluded that SWT should be more efficient than Swing, although the applications benchmarked in this case were not complex enough to draw solid conclusions for all possible SWT or Swing uses.
 A fairly thorough set of benchmarks concluded that neither Swing nor SWT outperformed the other in the general case.

 Extensibility and comparison to other Java code

 Due to the use of native code, SWT classes do not allow for easy inheritance for all widget classes, which some users consider can hurt extensibility.
 This can make customizing existing widgets more difficult to achieve with SWT than if one were using Swing.
 Both toolkits support writing new widgets using only Java code, however in SWT extra work is needed to make the new widget work on every platform.